Service Level Agreement: What Every SaaS Buyer Needs to Know

 The uptime guarantee might change depending on the product and vendor, and it is typically negotiated and agreed upon between the vendor and the customer.

-6. Cancellation Conditions
+6. Cancellation conditions

 While SLAs ensure the cloud services are received, it's important to note that they usually have an expiration date.
 They are often designed to apply for a certain amount of time rather than indefinitely.